Time According to Western Science

 What is entropy?

 Entropy is the amount of disorder in a system.
-For example, ice (frozen water) has a much lower entropy than molten water, because in the molten water – in the glass of water – you would have many more possibilities for the water to arrange.
-In the ice, in the crystal ice, the ice is very, very tightly packed in a very regular shape, so the entropy of that shape would be a lot lower because it’s a lot more ordered.
+For example, ice (frozen water) has much lower entropy than molten water, because in the molten water – in the glass of water – we would have many more possibilities for the water to arrange.
+In the ice, in the crystal ice, the ice is very tightly packed in a very regular shape, so the entropy of that shape would be a lot lower because it’s a lot more ordered.

 Is it measured with numbers and a unit?

-Matthieu Ricard suggests that entropy is very similar to the concept of subtle impermanence because the entropy of the universe is raising, is always going up.
-The universe’s entropy is always increasing.
+Matthieu Ricard suggests that entropy is very similar to the concept of subtle impermanence because the entropy of the universe is rising, is always going up.
 The disorder of the universe is always increasing.
-So entropy is similar to this subtle impermanence.
+Thus, entropy is similar to this subtle impermanence.
 Do you know what I mean?

 Exactly.
 That would be another statement for the second law of thermodynamics, in a way.
-Being made of parts means that they are arranged in a very special way with a very low entropy, and because entropy’s always increasing, these parts are becoming disordered and disintegrating, thereby destroying what had been constructed.
-So it’s not entropy that’s similar to subtle impermanence.
+Being made of parts means that they are arranged in a very special way with very low entropy, and because entropy’s always increasing, these parts are becoming disordered and disintegrating, thereby destroying what had been constructed.
+However, it’s not entropy that’s similar to subtle impermanence.
 Rather, it’s the second law of thermodynamics – that entropy is always increasing.
 That’s the one that’s actually similar to subtle impermanence.

 Well, it would be a very good topic for you to analyze and report back.

-The water looked as though it was just one color, mixed together to make a blur.
+The water looked as though it was just one color mixed together to make a blur.

-Yes, that's because all the colors in the beginning of the movie were mixed together as a blur, and the color started separating, the ice started reforming, and we definitely recognize this is something that’s impossible.
+Yes, that's because all the colors at the beginning of the movie were mixed together as a blur, and the color started separating, the ice started reforming, and we definitely recognize this is something that’s impossible.

 I see.
 If that were to happen, it would be a decrease of entropy because it goes to a higher state of being fixed in structure.